Cattle twins and mortality rates

 Unlike dairy farmers where birthing cattle are contained and monitored for milking purposes, beef farmers let birthing occur naturally in the pasture.
 If a twin was lost to predation, the farmer would never know he had a twin unless his cattle had been checked with ultrasound.
 Predation of newborns happens often even when a twin is not involved.

-Is twining hereditary?
-Though commonly believed it is, there is no scientific evidence that supports the idea that twining is hereditary (just another wives tale).
+Is twinning hereditary?
+Though commonly believed it is, there is no scientific evidence that supports the idea that twinning is hereditary (just another wives tale).
 Scientifically speaking, the probability is equal among all.
 At this time, our experience agrees since we have no twins from the same cattle or decendents of same.
 We have a group of twin heifers with which we are currently conducting a study for this purpose.
 It will take a few more years to prove or disprove this theory.

 Fraternal verses Identical - Fraternal *twins occur when the dam emits more than one egg during her cycle, and then both (or more) eggs are fertilized during breeding.
 If the female emits more than one egg, it is almost surely to be fertilized due to the volume of sperm deposited by the male.
 Identical twins occur when the embryo splits after fertilization.
-Twining can only occur on the maternal side, meaning that the sire does not contribute to the twining process other than fertilization.
+Twinning can only occur on the maternal side, meaning that the sire does not contribute to the twinning process other than fertilization.

 This is opposite sex determination which is a factor of the bull alone.
 Of the 60 total chromosomes in cattle, two are sex, similar to other mammals.
 One of these is contributed by the female in the egg which is always an X (female) chromosome.
 During the breeding process, the male introduces the other which can be either X (female), or Y (male).
 XX will produce female offspring, and XY will produce a male.